PaulHax/kwiver/README.rst

 The KWIVER toolkit is a collection of software tools designed to tackle challenging image and video analysis problems and other related challenges.
-Recently started by Kitware’s Computer Vision and Scientific Visualization teams, KWIVER is an ongoing effort to transition technology developed over multiple years to the open source domain to further research, collaboration, and product development.
+Started by Kitware’s Computer Vision and Scientific Visualization teams, KWIVER is an ongoing effort to transition technology developed over multiple years to the open source domain to further research, collaboration, and product development.